-The Fund intends to pay out dividends, if any, on an annual basis.
+The Fund intends to pay out dividends on a quarterly basis.
+Nonetheless, the Fund may not make a dividend payment every quarter.
 The Fund intends to distribute its net realized capital gains, if any, to investors annually.
 The Fund may occasionally be required to make supplemental distributions at some other time during the year.
 Distributions in cash may be reinvested automatically in additional whole shares only if the broker through whom you purchased shares makes such option available.
 Your broker is responsible for distributing the income and capital gain distributions to you.